 - Steam / Flare header on the pipe rack.

-However if lines are covered by some shelter or other structures then wind analysis can be ignored for those lines.
+However, if lines are covered by some shelter or other structures then wind analysis can be ignored for those lines.

-Data Required for Wind Analysis:
+Data Required for Wind Analysis

-- Wind shape factor: Normally for pipe elements the data varies from 0.6-0.8.
-Check in ITB what value it says to use.
+- Wind shape factor: Normally for pipe elements, the data varies from 0.6-0.8.
+Check-in ITB what value it says to use.

-- Pressure Vs Elevation Profile: Sometimes client provides this profile directly and sometimes provides equation and data to calculate the profile.
-A typical wind profile will be shown in diagram while explaining the steps required while analyzing using Caesar II.
+- Pressure Vs Elevation Profile: Sometimes the client provides this profile directly and sometimes provides equation and data to calculate the profile.
+A typical wind profile will be shown in the diagram while explaining the steps required while analyzing using Caesar II.

-Steps for Static Analysis in Caesar II:
+Steps for Static Analysis in Caesar II

 - Model the piping system under analysis from piping isometric drawings.

-- Click on Wind/Wave check box on Caesar II Spreadsheet and mention wind shape factor as shown in Fig. 1
+- Click on Wind/Wave checkbox on Caesar II Spreadsheet and mention wind shape factor as shown in Fig. 1

 - Now run the analysis and go to the load case editor and select Pressure Vs Elevation as shown in Fig. 2